Frank A. Kimball: Expanding into railways

 In 1870, Kimball attempted to lure the Texas and Pacific Railway into building a Pacific terminus (final stop) for their transcontinental railroad in National City, without success; this failure was partly due to the efforts of the Central Pacific Railroad.
 A decade later, in 1880, Kimball traveled to Boston and was able to secure a deal with the Atchison, Topeka and Santa Fe Railway to build a transcontinental rail terminus in National City in exchange for him giving the railroad 16000 acre.
 To accomplish this goal, the railway established the California Southern Railroad as a subsidiary.
 In 1887, Kimball funded the building of the Brick Row to house individuals connected to the Santa Fe Railway.
 As a result of this, the railroad funded the construction of Sweetwater Dam in 1888, which secured Kimball and the rest of National City a reliable water source.

-The Sweetwater Dam Played a significant role in the early development of National City.
-The Sweetwater Dam is a dam across the Sweetwater River in San Diego County, California.
-The dam was a part of a larger resource system designed to provide water for growing crops along the coast to supply San Diego and its surrounding communities.
-Frank A. Kimball, one of the area's early settlers, first proposed building a dam on the stretch of Sweetwater River in 1869.
-Later, the importance of the dam became even more evident.
-During the winter of 1915 Southern California faced a severe drought that had drained local reservoirs to record lows after more than three years of little to no rain.
-This crisis cost significant losses for both agriculture and ranching, highlighting the critical need for reliable water and fractures like the Sweetwater Dam.
-As the Sweetwater Dam became a lifeline for the community during challenging times like the 1915 drought.
-The damn ability to provide water for crops and livestock showed its importance and obtaining both economy and daily life.

 Other ventures

 In 1880, the Kimball brothers purchased half of Rancho Janal.
 In 1887, Kimball purchased the portion of Rancho Janal owned by his brother Warren.
 His Rancho Janal holdings were lost along with his other property.

 In 1889, Kimball wrote a family history of José Antonio Estudillo.
 That same year Kimball was appointed commissioner of the State Board of Horticulture; in that role he lobbied for the passage of the Pure Food and Drug Act.
 Also in 1889, Kimball invested in the creation of the Otay Watch Company; when its factory was completed in Otay (now in Chula Vista) it was the only watch manufacturer in the United States west of the Mississippi River.
 In April 1891, at their Victorian-style home, Kimball and his wife hosted the presidential party of President Benjamin Harrison, which included Secretary Jeremiah M. Rusk and Ulysses S. Grant Jr. In 1893, Kimball received a bronze medal for his olive oil exhibit at the World's Columbian Exposition in Chicago; at the exposition he also displayed pickled and dried olives.